Create a suicide safety plan with your teenager

 Who they can contact for professional help

-Ask your child to write down some professional organisations they can call on at times of crisis to ensure they receive professional advice.
-This might include 24/7 counselling services such as Kids Helpline (1800 55 1800), Lifeline (13 11 14) or 13Yarn (13 92 76; to speak with an Aboriginal and Torres Strait Islander crisis supporter), and their doctor, psychologist, or psychiatrist.
+Ask your child to write down some professional organisations they can call on in times of crisis to ensure they receive professional advice.
+This might include 24/7 counselling services such as Kids Helpline (1800 55 1800), Lifeline (13 11 14) or 13YARN (13 92 76; to speak with an Aboriginal and Torres Strait Islander crisis supporter), and their doctor, psychologist, or psychiatrist.

 How they will make themselves safe

-Encourage your child to write down what will they do to make their environment safe when they feel like they want to hurt themselves.
-This might include securing items that they might use to hurt them self or to ask someone else to help them stay safe.
+Encourage your child to write down what they will do to make their environment safe when they feel like they want to hurt themselves.
+This might include securing items that they might use to hurt themselves or to ask someone else to help them stay safe.
 For example, they may decide that when they feel like they can’t cope, they will go to their best friend’s house.

 They can also document the activities they will do to distract themselves until the thoughts of attempting pass.
-This could even include making a box of activities they like to distract them – a colouring in book, a favourite movie on dvd, oil burner/essential oils, a cake mix, photo album of positive memories etc.
+This could even include making a box of activities they like to distract them – a colouring in book, a favourite movie, an oil burner/essential oils, a cake mix, a photo album of positive memories, etc.

-What to do to if the safety plan is not enough to keep them safe
+What to do if the safety plan is not enough to keep them safe

 If the safety plan isn’t enough to keep your child safe, and they don’t feel like they can help themselves any longer, it’s important they make an agreement to let someone know, or to call emergency services on ‘000’ in Australia or go to the nearest hospital emergency department.

-Safety plans can be helpful but don’t rely on them.
+Safety plans can be helpful, but don’t rely solely on them.
 Ensure you continue to support your child to get professional help, and check on how they are going regularly.